mwaylabs/bigbench.js/README.md

 # BigBench
 BigBench is a distributed benchmarking system based on node.js.
 It uses bots that can be spread across multiple machines to attack multiple web site actions and communicates over a redis store.
 It runs and calculates all data in real-time, regardless of the amount of bots.
-The concurrency of the requests is controlled by the amount of bots used.
-For multiple concurrent requests on a single machine, simply start multiple bots.

 * Fully Distributed Load-Testing
 * Real-Time Performance Data
 * Dynamic Parameters Support
 * Linear Increase of Bots through RampUp
 * Request Throttling through Delay Time

+The concurrency of the requests is controlled by two things: The `concurrency` parameter and the amount of bots.
+The parameter describes how many concurrent requests each bot sends.
+If the parameter is set to 1, it sends a request, waits for the response and then sends the next.
+If it is set to 2, it sends 2 requests and initiates the next request after the first responded for each requests individually.

 If too many requests are generated with a single bot, the `delay` parameter allows to slow down the request rate.
 It simply waits `delay` milliseconds before the next request is made.